exasol/script-languages-container-ci/doc/user_guide/user_guide.md

 This file contains flavor-specific build information:

-- `build_runner`: The Github build runner to be used for building the Script-Languages-Container of the respective flavor
+- `build_runner`: The Github build runner to be used for building the SLC of the respective flavor
 - `test_config`: Test-specific build information:
   - `default_test_runner`: The Github runner to be used for running the tests
   - `test_sets`: A set of tests which should run within the same matrix build